imagej/imagej.github.io/_pages/events/conference-2015/program.md

 1. An updated installation of Fiji
 2. An internet connection, required for download of sample images and browsing of http://javadoc.imagej.net

-NB: If you subscribe to the ImageJ-dev update site, ensure that your Image1 version is at least 1.50a (the ImageJ-dev update site may bundle an outdated version of ImageJ1).
-To do so, use the ImageJ1 command {% include bc path='Help |Update ImageJ...'%}
+NB: If you subscribe to the ImageJ-dev update site, ensure that your Image1 version is at least 1.50a (the ImageJ-dev update site may bundle an outdated version of ImageJ 1.x).
+To do so, use the ImageJ 1.x command {% include bc path='Help |Update ImageJ...'%}

 \[ [Presentation video](https://vimeo.com/140099767/) \]